 The City of Paducah defines a subdivision as a division of real property, improved or unimproved, or portion thereof shown on the last preceding tax roll as a unit or as contiguous units, into two or more parcels, lots, sites or other division of land, with or without streets, for the purpose of immediate or future sale, transfer of ownership, or building development.

 Submission Requirements and Approval Process for Subdivisions The subdivision procedure begins with a pre-application conference between the developer and Planning and Engineering department staff.
 The developer should bring a preliminary plat as described below.
 Smaller subdivisions of land on previously dedicated streets may qualify for a Waiver of Subdivision which classifies the development as a minor subdivision.
 Sections of the subdivision process may be waived for minor subdivisions as determined by the Planning Commission.
-Please contact the Planning Department to schedule an pre-application conference and to find out if the proposed development constitutes a major or minor subdivision.
+Contact the Planning Department to schedule an pre-application conference and to find out if the proposed development constitutes a major or minor subdivision.

 Minor Subdivision If the proposed development consists of less than four parcels of land being created AND is served by existing streets, then it may qualify for a Waiver of Subdivision.
 Under this type of development, the Public Hearing Requirements are waived as well as the Preliminary Plat requirements.
 The requirements for final plat submittal will need to be followed as listed below.

 Preliminary Submission of Plans and Data As pertaining to Section 102-35 of the City of Paducah Subdivision Code, applicants must submit preliminary plans and data to the Commission that illustrate existing conditions within the site and contiguous areas that conveys the subdivider's intentions as to the proposed development's land use.

 Design Standards for Preliminary Plats should be designed to conform to